-As a powerful antioxidant herb, turmeric can stimulate neuronal activity and prevent cognitive impairments, which often come in the form of Alzheimer’s and dementia.
+As a powerful antioxidant herb, turmeric can stimulate neuronal activity and prevent cognitive impairments, often in Alzheimer’s and dementia.

-Numerous studies have shown that curcumin is highly effective in eliminating amyloid plaque, which is an important indication of the progression of Alzheimer’s.
+Numerous studies have shown that curcumin is highly effective in eliminating amyloid plaque, which is an essential indication of the progression of Alzheimer’s.